There has never been a more important time

-2020 has been an unprecedented year.
+2020 was an unprecedented year.
 COVID-19 resulted in a landscape for metal recyclers no-one could have prepared for.
-While many BMRA members continued to operate, others decided to temporarily close and take advantage of the Government support schemes.
-Whatever our members' responses were, having access to up-to-date information in a timely manner was key, as we tailored Government briefings on COVID-19 for release the same day or next.
+While many metal recyclers continued to operate, others decided to temporarily close and take advantage of the Government support schemes.
+Whatever the response was, having access to up-to-date information in a timely manner was key, as we tailored Government briefings on COVID-19 for release the same day or next.

 “I want to thank you for your work on the delivery of information throughout the pandemic (ongoing).
 Up to date, relevant and thorough information was, and continues to be, distributed to us in real time enabling us to operate safely and confidently.
 It was a massive kudos for the industry to be recognised as key workers!”
 BMRA member, September 2020